deanmalmgren/flo/README.md

 ##### creates

 The `creates` key defines the resource that is created.
-By default, it is interpretted as a path to a file (relative paths are interpretted as relative to the `flo.yaml` file).
+By default, it is interpreted as a path to a file (relative paths are interpreted as relative to the `flo.yaml` file).
 You can also specify a protocol, such as `mysql:database/table` (see yet-to-be-implemented #15), for non-file based resources.